NHERI-SimCenter/SimCenterDocumentation/README.md

 ## Building the Documentation

-Documentation files for a particular SimCenter application can be built by running the following steps.
+Documentation files for a particular SimCenter application can be built by completing the following steps.

 ### 1. Download this repository from Github